ShengPengYu/MCLPMDA/README.md

-## MCLPMDA
+## MCLPMDA<br>
-A novel method for miRNA-disease association prediction based on matrix completion and label propagation
+A novel method for miRNA-disease association prediction based on matrix completion and label propagation<br>

 **1.Method Description:**<br>
 We propose a novel method for miRNA-disease association prediction based on matrix completion and label propagation.
-Specifically,

-## MCLPMDA
-A novel method for miRNA-disease association prediction based on matrix completion and label propagation

-**1.Method Description:**
-We propose a novel method for miRNA-disease association prediction based on matrix completion and label propagation.
-Specifically, our method first reconstructs a new miRNA/disease similarity matrix by matrix completion algorithm based on known experimentally verified miRNA-disease associations and then utilizes the label propagation algorithm to reliably predict disease-related miRNAs.
+Specifically, our<br> method first reconstructs a new miRNA/disease similarity matrix by matrix completion algorithm based on known experimentally verified <br> miRNA-disease associations and then utilizes the label propagation algorithm to reliably predict disease-related miRNAs. <br>

-**2. Usage:**
+**2. Usage:**<br>
-    2.1 You should completely download the whole project to your personal computer.
-    2.2 You should ensure your personal computer have installed MATLAB environment.
-    2.3 You should import MCLPMDA project to MATLAB workspace.
-    2.4 If you want to use MCLPMDA to get the predicting results, you just need to run 'E_PREDICT.m' ;
-    2.5 If you want to use global cross validation to verify the performance, you just need to run 'E_GCV.m' ;
-    2.6 If you want to use local cross validation to verify the performance, you just need to run 'E_LCV.m';
-    2.7 If you want to use fivefold cross validation to verify the performance, you just need to run 'E_FCV.m';
+    2.1 You should completely download the whole project to your personal computer.<br> 2.2 You should ensure your personal computer have installed MATLAB environment.<br> 2.3 You should import MCLPMDA project to MATLAB workspace.<br> 2.4 If you want to use MCLPMDA to get the predicting results, you just need to run 'E_PREDICT.m' ;<br> 2.5 If you want to use global cross validation to verify the performance, you just need to run 'E_GCV.m' ;<br> 2.6 If you want to use local cross validation to verify the performance, you just need to run 'E_LCV.m';<br> 2.7 If you want to use fivefold cross validation to verify the performance, you just need to run 'E_FCV.m';<br>

-**3. Contact:**
+**3. Contact:**<br>
-For any questions regarding our work, please feel free to contact us: sdnuysp@163.com
+For any questions regarding our work, please feel free to contact us: sdnuysp@163.com<br>